 - You continuously check your phone: A person may continuously check their phone after sending or waiting for a text message.

-10 Tips for Dealing With Texting Anxiety
+17 Tips for Dealing With Texting Anxiety

 Dealing with texting anxiety is challenging, but there are some healthy coping skills you can adopt to help ease your worries.
 Limit the amount of time you spend on your phone, and learn how to recognize and prepare for triggering situations.
-Learning how to calm your anxiety is the first step toward reducing your symptoms.3
+Learning how to calm your anxiety is the first step toward reducing your symptoms.2

 1. Avoid Serious Conversations Over Text

 Having a serious conversation over text can be difficult for a multitude of reasons, and not being able to hear a person’s tone of voice is just one.
 Miscommunication via text can worsen any conflict and friction between family and friends.
-Therefore, it is best to deal with conflict in a relationship in person, rather than through back-and-forth messages.
+Therefore, it is best to deal with conflict in a relationship in person rather than through back-and-forth messages.
 Doing so will help relieve some of the anxiety you feel.

 2. Don’t Project Your Insecurities

 Someone with texting anxiety may be projecting their insecurities on the recipient of their text.
-For instance, they may accuse the other person of using a negative tone, because they’re scared of doing this themselves.
+For instance, they may accuse the other person of using a negative tone because they’re scared of doing this themselves.
 Take a step back and inward before assuming anything.

 3. Ask for Clarification